lizmat/articles/cases-of-UPPER-8.md

 ## When to use TWEAK

-Looking at the modules in the ecosystem, the `TWEAK` method is being used for:
+Looking at the modules in the ecosystem, the `TWEAK` method is oftentimes being used for:

 - throwing an error if some complicate condition is not met
 - throwing an error if conflicting arguments have been specified